fellis-cp/fellis-cp/README.md

 - Hi 👋🏻, my name is Hanif Anggara
 - Like Hoyo games, anime, and stuff
 - I'm currently studying ✍🏻 as an Informatics Engineering student at UIN Sunan Kalijaga Yogyakarta
-- Bangkit 2023 Mobile Dev
+- Bangkit Academy led by Google, Tokopedia, Gojek, & Traveloka Mobile Development